 The bigger the screen, the easier it is to work with.
-In addition, a larger laptop generally has an easier-to-use keyboard with some even sporting a Number-Pad, which can be invaluable depending on your workflow.
+In addition, a larger laptop generally has an easier-to-use keyboard with some even sporting a Numbers-Pad, which can be invaluable depending on your workflow and Software used.

-On the go, in trains, on planes, a large laptop can be hard to fit.
+On the go, in trains, on planes, a large laptop can be difficult to fit.

-But there’s also another balance to strike.
+But there’s another balance to strike.
 You see, larger laptops also tend to perform better.